Agnelli's failed coup: 'Judas-like' Juventus president has lost powerful allies over Super League 'betrayal' | Goal.com

 Within 24 hours, Agnelli had quit the ECA and resigned from his role on the UEFA Executive Committee, and had been confirmed as the vice-president of the new ESL.

 Ceferin called Manchester United's Ed Woodward, AC Milan's Ivan Gazidis and Real Madrid's Pedro Lopes "snakes" but it was Agnelli he labelled "the most disappointing" figure in the attempted breakaway.
-After all, he was godfather to the Juventus president's daughter.
+After all, he was godfather to the Juventus president's youngest child.

 "I don't want to be too personal but the fact is that I have never seen a person that would lie so many times and as persistently as he did," Ceferin told reporters on Monday.
 "It was unbelievable."